cognisant/Docs.DevelopmentProcess/README.md

 As a `<type of user>`, I want `<their goal>` so that `<a reason>`.

 ##### Acceptance Criteria
 The card will also define the minimum criteria which must be met for a solution to be accepted by the customer.
-These should be defined in conjunction with the customer stakeholders who will ultimately give the go-ahead for deployment of the solution.
+These should be defined in conjunction with the customer stakeholders who will ultimately give the go-ahead for deployment of the solution (see also [Business Review](#business-review)).

 ##### Original Request
 The original request will remain at the bottom of the Trello card in case we need to review it in future.
 This should not be modified.